sydrick-wu/sydrick-wu.github.io/_pages/about.md

 I consider myself as a versatile individual with a diverse skill set and a passion for cutting-edge technology projects.
 I am proficient in AI tools such as ChatGPT, Claude, DALL·E, Pica... alongside Python programming.
 I've cultivated a personal Xiaohongshu account to over 1000 followers.
 Additionally, I possess strong skills in data analysis and visualization, leveraging tools like Excel and PowerPoint to derive actionable insights, as well as video editing with Final Cut Pro X (FCPX), Adobe Premiere (PR), and ArcTime Pro.

 My interests are diverse, spanning from vintage aesthetics to techno rave, jazz music, movies, and captivating visuals.
-Artistically, I am a **signed photographer** versed in PS/AI/LR for design layout and photo post-production, and I am a licensed sketch artist with a B-Level certificate.
+Artistically, I am a **signed photographer** of Orient IC and Tuchong versed in PS/AI/LR for design layout and photo post-production, and I am a licensed sketch artist with a B-Level certificate.

 As a certified Peer Listener, I am a compassionate communicator, skilled in Mandarin (First Language), English (IELTS-7.0), beginner of French, and I am currently learning Dutch.